 Courts of Appeal are in charge of ruling on the appeals filed by the parties against the decision of the Courts of First Instance.
-The parties are not allowed to exhibit further evidence unless it is related with a possible cause for rejection of the main action.
+The parties are not allowed to exhibit further evidence unless such evidence is related to a possible cause for rejection of the main action.
 The decisions of the Appeal Courts can be challenged by the parties through a so-called "Amparo" lawsuit before a Collegiate Court.